FrancaBa/SeaQC-X-Denmark/README.md

 ```
 code .
 ```
-## Push altered code back to gitlab
+## Push altered code back to GitHub

-Following steps will allow you to check your changes/improvements and push them to Gitlab.
+Following steps will allow you to check your changes/improvements and push them to GitHub.
 ```
 git add * --dry-run
 git add *